Parallel-NetCDF/PnetCDF/sneak_peek.md

   + ncvalidator - Add printing of the dimension size of a variable when its size is larger than the limitation allowed by the file format.
 See commit 5584d44.
+  + Add file src/utils/README.md which gives short descriptions of the utility programs and collapsible bullets to display their manual pages.

 * Other updates:
   + Upgrade autotool version requirement to autoconf 2.71, automake 1.16.5, and